Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 Testing in essence is to automate these processes and make it both quicker and more reliable.
 To make sure that what you believe work does work, and what you believe does not work does not work.

-What a test is is a version of your program, testing a part or parts of your library.
-There are also tests that tests the whole program as is but generally this is more costly then the benefit of the feedback you get.
+A test is a version of your program that is testing a part or parts of your library.
+There are also tests that tests the whole program as is but generally this is more costly and don't give you as good feedback.

 The absolute simplest way to test the example program we have would be to write a new file `tests.py` that imports the  `program.py` file with the code we rewrote in [Lesson 2](#lesson-2:-library-and-program.).